FREE Shipping on all orders! Shop Now

 Symptoms of a stress fracture include:

 If left untreated, the pain from a stress fracture can become quite severe.
 There is also a risk that the fracture can become displaced, meaning the fractured bone is out of alignment.
-Depending on the area a stress fracture is, certain stress fractures can be more high risk than others.
+Depending on the area of a stress fracture, certain stress fractures can be at higher risk than others.

 What Causes Stress Fractures?

-It is often seen in runners and others who participate in athletic activities that include running and jumping.
-It frequently develops for people who suddenly increase physical activity, such as army recruits or students who begin a new school sport.
-It can also be caused by a biomechanical issue in the gait cycle in which the foot does not offload pressure at the proper time.
+It is often seen in runners and others who participate in high-impact athletic activities that include running and jumping.
+It frequently develops in people who suddenly increase physical activity, such as army recruits or students who begin a new school sport.
+It can also be caused by a biomechanical issue in the gait cycle in which the foot does not offload pressure properly.

 Primary causes include: